 on your Christmas grocery shop.

-Read our article on how to save money on food for
+Read our article on simple ways to save

-more tips on cutting costs at the supermarket.
+money for more tips on cutting costs at the

 12. Plan for next Christmas